sybilhoangRG/support.balsamiq.com/content/resources/extensions.md

 *   [User Testing your myBalsamiq wireframes with Usabilla](https://blog.balsamiq.com/product/usabilla/)
 *   [User Testing your myBalsamiq Prototypes with Kupima](https://blog.balsamiq.com/product/kupima/)
 *   [User Testing your myBalsamiq Prototypes with UserZoom](https://blog.balsamiq.com/product/userzoom/)
-*   [Give Mockup presentations on your iPad/iPhone with Link Viewer](https://blog.balsamiq.com/linkviewer/) (also works with Mockups for Desktop)
+*   [Give Mockup presentations on your iPad/iPhone with Link Viewer](https://blog.balsamiq.com/linkviewer/) (also works with Mockups 3 for Desktop)
 *   [Learn more...](https://docs.balsamiq.com/mybalsamiq/usertesting/)

-You can also test mockups created with any version of Mockups using the tool below:
+You can also test wireframes created with any version of Balsamiq using the tool below:

 *   [User Testing Your Balsamiq Mockups with CanvasFlip](https://blog.balsamiq.com/canvasflip/)
 *   [User Testing Your Mobile Balsamiq Mockups with HeatData](https://blog.balsamiq.com/heatdata/)